warmsnow-sh/Actial/README.md

 </p>

-### This is the official implementation of the paper "Activate Spatial Reasoning Ability of Multimodal Large Language Models"
+### This is the official implementation of the paper "Actial: Activate Spatial Reasoning Ability of Multimodal Large Language Models"

 <br>